1962–63 FA Cup: Fourth round

 The matches were originally scheduled for Saturday, 26 January 1963, but due to the earlier, ongoing problems with the winter of 1963, most of the third-round games had still not been played and only one tie, the Burnley – Liverpool match, was able to be played on that day.
-This and three other games went to a replay, with the Portsmouth – Coventry City match requiring a second replay, which was the last match of the round.
+This and three other games went to replays, with the Portsmouth – Coventry City match requiring a second replay, which was the last match of the round.
+Gravesend & Northfleet was the last non-league club left in the competition.

 Fifth round

 The matches were originally scheduled for Saturday, 16 February 1963, but the delays of the matches in the third and fourth rounds prevented the fifth round ties from being played until much later.
 On 28 January, the FA announced that the draw for the fifth round would be put back a week, and that the league season would be extended until 19 May.
 Faced with the problem of wishing all the ties to take place on the same date, the FA decided on 4 February 1963 that the fifth and sixth rounds would each be postponed by a week to 23 February and 16 March respectively The following week, on 12 February, the FA again decided, due to the lack of completion of many games, that the fifth and sixth rounds should be postponed The agreed dates, Saturday 16 March and Saturday 30 March respectively, were the final postponements of these two rounds.
 There were no replays, but the Nottingham Forest and Leeds United match did not take place until the following Tuesday, while the Coventry City – Sunderland game was played on the 25th.